 The WHPC Mentorship program is a six-month semester long commitment.
 We understand that faculty and staff are very busy and have very limited availability.
 We suggest that the mentor dedicate 2-3 hours per month to meeting and engaging with the student mentee.
-(Note: mentor/mentees may decide to increase the number of mentorship hours per month and/or extend their mentorship relationship beyond the first six months.)

-Mentors sought in these suggested disciplines:
+Mentors are sought in the following disciplines:

 - Computational Chemistry